alanguo-git/NewsWebsite-Android-App/README.md

     Copy and paste the key into file "OpenWeatherApiCall.java" located in app/src/main/java/com/example/newsapp.

 2. Run backend
-You can choose to run backend locally or host backend on online services such as AWS GCP and AZURE.
+You can choose to run backend locally or host backend on online services such as AWS, GCP and AZURE.
 The instructions below are only for running backend on local host.
 If you finish instruction 1.1 your backend is about to run.
     ```